ChainSafe/gossamer/docs/docs/design/grandpa-client.md

 ```

 `set_sync_fork_request` is called by [`GossipEngine`].  `announce_block` is also called through `GossipEngine.announce()` via `OutgoingMessages` sink type in `communication` crate.
 Doesn't look like `new_best_block_imported` is actually used. `event_stream` is used in [`GossipEngine`] constructor.

+I propose introducing interfaces for `Network` and `Syncing` to the codebase.
+Mocks will be used in unit tests and integration tests to test GRANDPA client functionality.
+The actual implementation used to fulfill `Network` and `Syncing` interfaces using existing Gossamer peerset, synching, and network modules will be outlined in another design document.

 ### Implementation of `BlockImport`